Improved Kernels and Algorithms for Claw and Diamond Free Edge Deletion Based on Refined Observations: The Kernelization

+First, if $F=\emptyset$, then~$B$ is a clique and a connected component of~$G$, and it is clear that a clique does not contain any induced claws and diamonds.
+So, we can safely remove~$B$ from the graph~$G$.
+In the reduction rules, after removing edges in~$E(B)$, vertices in~$B$ become isolated vertices and are further removed by Rule~\ref{rule_remove_components}.

-Let $S$ be a minimal CDH set of $G$.
-Due to the definition of $B$, each bag in $F$ is unattached (resp.\ either a big attached bag or an unattached bag).
-Hence, Due to Lemmas~\ref{lem:large_bag_disjiont_with_solution} and~\ref{lem_untached_bag_cliques_and_isolated_vertices}, every bag in $\{B\}\cup F$ induces a graph consisting of a clique and some (can be none) isolated vertices in $G-S$.
-We show that $S\setminus E(B)$ is a CDH set of $G'$.
+Now we consider the second case where $F\neq\emptyset$.
+Let~$S$ be a minimal CDH set of~$G$ of size at most~$k$.
+Due to the definition of~$B$, each bag in~$F$ is unattached (resp.\ either a big attached bag or an unattached bag).
+Hence, Due to Lemmas~\ref{lem:large_bag_disjiont_with_solution} and~\ref{lem_untached_bag_cliques_and_isolated_vertices}, every bag in $\{B\}\cup F$ induces a graph consisting of a clique and (possibly) some isolated vertices in $G-S$.
+We show that $S\setminus E(B)$ is a CDH set of~$G'$.
 To this end, we need only to show that $G-S-E(B)$ is \{claw, diamond\}-free.
-For the sake of contradiction, assume that this is not the case, i.e., there is an induced claw or diamond {\fst} in $G-S-E(B)$.
-Observe that $B$ contains at least two vertices of {\fst}, since otherwise {\fst} exists in $G-S$, contradicting that $S$ is a CDH set of $G$.
-Moreover, the vertices of {\fst} in $B$ must form an independent set of {\fst}.
-Consider first the case that {\fst} is an induced claw.
-Due to the above discussion, the center of {\fst} cannot be in $B$.
-Moreover, due to Lemma~\ref{lem-every-vertex-in-x-cannot-adjacenet-to-only-two-vertices-in-a-bag}, the center cannot be in $X$.
-This leaves only the possibility that the center of {\fst} is in some bag $B'\in F$.
-Moreover, $B$ includes at least two leaves of {\fst}.
+For the sake of contradiction, assume that there is an induced claw or diamond~{\fst} in $G-S-E(B)$.
+Observe that~$B$ contains at least two vertices of~{\fst}, since otherwise~{\fst} exists in $G-S$, contradicting that~$S$ is a CDH set of~$G$.
+Moreover, the vertices of~{\fst} in~$B$ must form an independent set of~{\fst}.
+Consider first the case where~{\fst} is an induced claw.
+Due to the above discussion, the center of {\fst} cannot be in~$B$.
 However, this contradicts with Lemma~\ref{lem_claw_inside_bag}.
-Hence, {\fst} cannot be an induced claw.
-Consider the case that {\fst} is an induced diamond now.
-As discussed above, $B$ contains at least two vertices of {\fst}.
-Then, due to Lemma~\ref{lem:diamond_inside_bag}, all vertices of {\fst} are in $B$.
-However, this cannot be the case as {\fst} contains edges but the vertices in $B$ induce an independent set in $G-S-E(B)$.
+Hence,~{\fst} cannot be an induced claw.
+Now, we consider the case where~{\fst} is an induced diamond.
+As discussed above,~$B$ contains at least two vertices of~{\fst}.
+Then, due to Lemma~\ref{lem:diamond_inside_bag}, all vertices of~{\fst} are in~$B$.
+However, this cannot be the case as~{\fst} contains edges but the vertices in~$B$ induce an independent set in $G-S-E(B)$.
 This completes the proof for this direction.

 It remains to prove the other direction.
-Let $S'$ be any minimal CDH set of $G'$ of size at most $k$.
-We show that $S'$ is also a CDH set of $G$.
-To this end, we need only to show that $G'-S'+E(B)=G-S'$ is $\{\text{claw, diamond}\}$-free.
-For the sake of contradiction, assume that there is an induced claw or diamond {\fst} in $G-S'$.
-Clearly, $B$ contains at least two vertices of {\fst}, since otherwise {\fst} exists in $G'-S'$, a contradiction.
+Let~$S'$ be a minimal CDH set of~$G'$ of size at most~$k$.
+We show that~$S'$ is also a CDH set of~$G$.
+To this end, we need only to show that~$G'-S'+E(B)=G-S'$ is $\{\text{claw, diamond}\}$-free.
+For the sake of contradiction, assume that there is an induced claw or diamond~{\fst} in $G-S'$.
+Clearly,~$B$ contains at least two vertices of~{\fst}, since otherwise~{\fst} exists in $G'-S'$, a contradiction.